General lending criteria

 Accepted.
 Applies when applicant simultaneously completes a mortgage for the same or greater amount keeping the same interest rate for that portion of the new mortgage without incurring an early repayment charge.
 Subject to meeting the company's lending criteria at the time of application.

-- How the applicant sourced the property
+- Confirmation as to how the applicant sourced the property

 Sale and rent back